 Being successful in banking will be determined by how well institutions manage the transformation in both digital and physical channels.
 Customers have seemingly ubiquitous access to their accounts on their terms and on their devices as banks continue to strategize about the future of the branch network and new channels emerge.
 Unfortunately, many banks are still looking at their channel strategy in a silo without fully understanding that customer engagement is the key to a profitable relationship.
-The technology available has changed to address this customer-led revolution, yet there are many more changes yet to be realized as new technology is introduced.
-Advances in technology is pushing the limits and skill sets of business units, marketers, and IT personnel as customers demand more from their retail bank.
+Today’s technology has fostered this customer-led revolution, yet there are many more changes yet to be realized as new technology is introduced.
+Advances in how we engage the customer are pushing the limits and skill sets of business units, marketers, and IT personnel as customers demand more from their retail bank.

 Throughout the year, this service will address the following topics:

-- Digital transformation: Developing strategies and use cases as banks transform all channels, including account opening and onboarding, ATM and ITM, branch banking, call center, contextualized marketing, conversational banking, digital banking (online and mobile), and social business.
+- Digital transformation: Strategies and use cases are developing as banks transform all channels, including account opening and onboarding, ATM and ITM, augmented and virtual reality, branch banking, call center, chatbot services, contextualized marketing, conversational banking, digital banking (online and mobile), and social business.
 Whether these are first-generation offerings or have been around for decades, strategies need to be developed to implement, support, and upgrade these channels to stay with the times.

 - Engagement strategies: Financial institutions are realizing that the number of engagements a customer has is an important factor in profitability.
 Using big data and analytics to properly measure the number of engagements is a start, but most institutions need to go beyond a prescriptive approach to customer behavior to a more cognitive approach.

-- Omni-experience: Customer life-cycle process offers multiple channels that define the experience and dictate current and future relationships.
+- Omni-experience: The customer life-cycle process offers multiple channels that define the experience and dictate current and future relationships.